smotan/smotan.github.io/index.md

 ---

 ## Introduction
+I am a second year language technology student, doing minor in computer science.
+I have studied Finnish language and culture before, after which I moved to study in Finland.
 My interests include translation, interpreting, formal linguistics and recently also programming.
 I like challenges, finding myself in new situations and learning from them.
 In the future I see myself as an NLP engineer.//
-In my free time I like to dance - my biggest love is Irish dance, but I do also some lindy hop and west coast swing.
-I also like to write and translate stories.
+In my free time I dance (a lot!), write and translate stories.

 ## Find me on